Are you confused about which fat to buy? Would you like to learn which is the healthiest cooking oil?

 Oxidation can turn good oil into an unhealthy one.

-So, What Are Some Good Vegetable Oil Substitutes?
+What Are Good Vegetable Oil Substitutes?

 So, maybe now you've decided that your omega-6 vegetable oil isn't the best option, but how can you replace it?